 France Langue Bordeaux has the "FRENCH FOREIGN LANGUAGE QUALITY" LABEL!

-Located at walking distance from the Place des Quinconces, the National Opera, the famous Place de la Bourse with its Mirroir d'Eau (Water Mirror) and the Quais de la Garonne, our school will bring you to everything that makes Bordeaux so noble and exciting.
-Settle down in our private garden in the shade of a fig tree or at a terrace of the Place Gambetta to do your French homework, then enjoy your break with a delicious canelé (typical cake from Bordeaux made with rum and natural vanilla) in Sainte Catherine street in the animated pedestrian area of the city-centre.
+Within walking distance from Place des Quinconces, the National Opera, the famous Place de la Bourse with its Mirroir d'Eau (Water Mirror) and the Quais de la Garonne, our school will bring you to everything that makes Bordeaux so noble and exciting.
+Settle down in our private garden in the shade of a fig tree or at a terrace of the Place Gambetta to do your French homework, then enjoy your break with a delicious canelé (typical cake from Bordeaux made with rum and natural vanilla) in Sainte Catherine Street, the animated pedestrian area of the city-centre.

 Visiting the wine cellars, the wine châteaux and tasting the great vintage wines are the essentials of Bordeaux.
-Discovering its amazing architecture, walking around the little narrow streets of the city-centre, sitting down at a terrace of a café located in a 15th century building, discovering the Garonne river banks that have nothing to envy to the river Seine, all of it is as essential as the wines when coming to Bordeaux.
+Discovering its amazing architecture, walking around the little narrow streets of the city-centre, sitting down at a terrace of a café located in a 15th century building, discovering the Garonne river banks that have nothing to envy to the river Seine, are considered just as essential as the wines when coming to Bordeaux.

 France Langue Bordeaux activities

-If you are looking for a big French city with its culture, its History, its museums restaurants and bars but if you also wish to unwind and experience a change of scene in wonderful natural surroundings, Bordeaux is for you!
-A city between forests and ocean, Bordeaux is an island of culture and civilisation in an ocean of nature and natural wonders.
-Discover our activities programme!
+If you are looking for a big French city filled with culture, history, museums, restaurants and bars but if you also wish to unwind and experience a change of scenery in wonderful natural surroundings, Bordeaux is for you!
+A city nestled between forests and ocean, Bordeaux is an island of culture, civilisation and natural wonders.